 So, three questions.
 What did we like?
 What do we want to take away from this?
 What did we not like?
 What are the opportunities, and then what do we want to change to be better next time around?

-Don’t take more than 20 or 30 minutes to do this because the real after action discussion starts later, but you want to capture some of these things while they’re still fresh in people’s minds.
+Don’t take more than 20 or 30 minutes to do this because the real after-action process and discussion starts later, but you want to capture some of these things while they’re still fresh in people’s minds.
 You’re going to get more of, I would say typically more of an emotional response, but it’s all going to be true.
 They will have all have just gone through it, and so you want to capture that right away.

 So, who do you want to meet with?